What hiring managers actually look for

 Show cash handling accuracy

 Any job where you handled money counts.
-Include dollar amounts and your accuracy record.
+Include dollar amounts and your accuracy record, since the front desk runs on cash handling and folio adjustments.

 Apply to large hotels first

-Big properties (300+ rooms) hire more front desk agents and often have structured training programs for new hires.
+Big properties (300+ rooms) hire more front desk agents and often have structured training programs that teach you the PMS on the job.

 Frequently asked questions